 - Development and environment: Millennium development and Sustainable development goals.

-Anthropogenic activities and their impacts on the Environment
+- Human and environment interaction: Anthropogenic activities and their impacts on the environment.
+[THIS POST]

-Environment and human beings are inter-related.
-The environment gives us food, water, fuel, medicines, building materials, etc. Though science and technology have advanced and because of that we have benefitted a lot but it also introduced pollution and damaged the environment.
+Environment and human beings are interrelated.
+The environment gives us food, water, fuel, medicines, building materials, etc. Though science and technology have advanced and because of that we have benefitted a lot but they also introduced pollution and damaged the environment.
 The impact of this is also on human beings like health-related issues and socio-economic development.